Somatic Experiencing

 Your body kept you safe.
 Now let it set you free.

 Somatic Experiencing is one of the most powerful tools in my clinical toolkit, and for good reason.
 If you are a high-achieving woman who has spent years thinking your way through every problem, analyzing every angle, and still feeling stuck, this modality gets to the piece that logic alone cannot reach: your body.
-I integrate somatic Experiencing into my intensive trauma healing work to help driven, accomplished women finally release what they have been carrying beneath the surface of a successful, put-together life.
+I integrate Somatic Experiencing into my intensive trauma healing work to help driven, accomplished women finally release what they have been carrying beneath the surface of a successful, put-together life.

 Somatic Experiencing works because it speaks the language your nervous system actually understands.
 It is a body-centered approach to trauma healing that focuses on the physical sensations, survival responses, and stored tension that keep you locked in old patterns.
 For high-achieving women, this is often the missing piece.
 You can have all the insight in the world.
 But if your body is still stuck in fight-or-flight from something that happened decades ago, insight alone will not set you free.